-The device tree additions for the clock gating unit and all connected peripherals are automatically handled for GR740 by Mklinuximg since 2.0.17.
+The device tree additions for the clock gating unit and all connected peripherals are automatically handled for GR740 by Mklinuximg since 2.0.17 (when the -clockgate option is specified).

 Please refer to the GR740 User manual, "25.
 Clock gating unit" in version: 2.6, for detailed information about the peripherals that are connected to the clock gating unit.